MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/ocr.md

 > [!WARNING]
 > Image multipliers increase the size of the image to make searching and text extraction more effective.
 Please note that setting values greater than 3 may lead to erroneous results.

->[!NOTE]
-> To find information on how to extract text with OCR from multilingual documents, see [Perform OCR on multilingual documents](../how-to/ocr-multilingual-documents.md).

 ### Using the Windows OCR engine

 The default engine of all OCR actions in Power Automate is the Windows OCR engine.
 To extract any text using the Windows OCR engine, you need to install the appropriate languages pack for the language you want to extract.